crypto-pepe/firewall-analyzer/readme.md

 # Validators
-In all validators each consequent limit has to be greater than previous
+In all validators each consequent ban duration has to be greater than previous and not greater, than corresponding reset duration

 ### dummy (testing validator)